decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 3D models in _.glTF_ and _.glb_ format can include as many animations as you want in them.
 Animations tell the mesh how to move, by specifying a series of _keyframes_ that are laid out over time, the mesh then blends from one pose to the other to simulate continuous movement.

-Most 3D model animations are [_skeletal animations_](https://en.wikipedia.org/wiki/Skeletal_animation), where the complex geometry of the model is simplified into a "stick figure".
-Modelers shift the skeleton frame into different poses, and the position of each vertex is calculated based on that of its closest _bone_.
+Most 3D model animations are [_skeletal animations_](https://en.wikipedia.org/wiki/Skeletal_animation).
+These animations simplify the complex geometry of the model into a "stick figure", linking every vertex in the mesh to the closest _bone_ in the _skeleton_.
+Modelers adjust the skeleton into different poses, and the mesh stretches and bends to follow these movements.

-You can also use _vertex animations_ to animate a model without the need of a skeleton.
+As an alternative, _vertex animations_ animate a model without the need of a skeleton.
 These animations specify the position of each vertex in the model directly.
+Decentraland supports these animations as well.

-See [3D models considerations]({{ site.baseurl }}{% post_url /development-guide/2018-01-09-external-3d-models %}) for details on how to create models and animations for them.
+See [3D models considerations]({{ site.baseurl }}{% post_url /development-guide/2018-01-09-external-3d-models %}) for details on how to create animations for a 3D model.
 Read [Shape components]({{ site.baseurl }}{% post_url /development-guide/2018-02-6-shape-components %}) for instructions on how to import a 3D model to a scene.

-> Tip: Animations are more suited for moving in place, not to change the position of an entity in the scene.
+> Tip: Animations are usually better for moving something in place, not for changing the position of an entity.
 For example, you can set an animation to move a character's feet in place, but to change the location of the entity it's best to use the Transform component.
 See [Positioning entities]({{ site.baseurl }}{% post_url /development-guide/2018-02-12-move-entities %}) for more details.

 ## Check a 3D model for animations

 Not all _glTF_ files include animations.
 To see if there are any available, you can do the following:

 - If using [VS Code](https://code.visualstudio.com/)(recommended), install the _GLTF Tools_ extension and view the contents of a glTF file there.
-- Open the [Babylon Sandbox](https://sandbox.babylonjs.com/) and drag the glTF file (and any _.jpg_ or _.bin_ dependencies) there.
+- Open the [Babylon Sandbox](https://sandbox.babylonjs.com/) site and drag the glTF file (and any _.jpg_ or _.bin_ dependencies) to the browser.
 - Open the _.glTF_ file with a text editor and scroll down till you find _"animations":_.

-> Tip: In _skeletal_ animations, an animation name is typically comprised of its armature name, an underscore and its animation name.
+> Tip: In _skeletal_ animations, an animation name is often comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

 ## Add animations

-An `Animator` component handles all the animations of the entity.
-Each animation is stored as an `AnimationClip` object.
+An `Animator` component manages all the animations of the entity.
+Each animation is handled by an `AnimationClip` object.

 ![](/images/media/ecs-animations.png)